Epiano7/QuizletMatchingBot/README.md

 # Install
-Create a project in your IDLE (I recommend PyCharm) and copy over the main.py and settings_nordvpn.txt to the project.
-Run main.py and it will require you to input any letter to start the program.
+Create a project in your IDLE (I recommend PyCharm) and copy over the main.py file to the project.
+Run it and it will require you to input any letter to start the program.
 If you want to stop it, hit Control+Alt+Delete and move your mouse to a corner of the screen, then close out of the menu.